chaimkeller/software/README.md

 3. MapDigitizer - program for digitizing and handling topo maps - full of useful, unique, and nifty routines including following contours, storing images for realtime editing, contouring maps, determing visible horizon of area on map Do work properly needs access to a DTM database, typically the JKH 25 m DTM of Israel and the NED 30 m DEM in hgt format
+4. Maps & More - IDE used for map interface for visible zemanim calcuilations -- requires uses of c modules = rdhalba4, readDTM also needs bmp map tiles for EY, and any other map image supported by VB6 for other places, also requires access to DTMS, both the JKH's 25 m DTM of EY, and the USGEO 30 m DEM of the world in hgt (SRTM hgt file) format.

 Progams written in c ------------------------